-Policy/Procedure Number: Doctaption6:TStection A and Section B
+Policy/Procedure Number: Dccaptent :T&lection A

-Document Location:
+Document Location: Identification and Referral of Individuals for Special Education children

-Transition Services

-Desert Mountain Charter SELPA Policy Manual: Chapter 6: Section A - "It shall be the policy of this Infanthar Presepool and Section Bereschool of this Infanthar Presepool and Section Bereschool of this Infanthar Presepool
+Desert Mountain Charter SELPA Policy Manual: Chapter 1: Section A -

-Section 1436 (d), is developed, implemented, reviewed, and revised for each child with a disability who requires special education and related services in accordance with 20 USC Section 1414 (d).
+"It shall be the policy of this LEA the children with disabilities residing in the State, including

+SELPA Desert Mountain Charter SELPA Fiscal Year 2024-25 with disabilities who are homeless or are wards of the State and children with disabilities attending private schools, regardless of the severity of their disabilities, who are in need of special education and related services, are identified, located, and evaluated.
+A practical method has been developed and implemented to determine which children with disabilities are currently receiving needed special education and related services."
+The policy is adopted by the SELPA as stated: Yes No 4.
+Individualized Education USC Section 1412(a)(4) • • • lualized Family Service Plan (IFSP): 20 Policy/Procedure Number: DCdcapten6:T8lection A and Se ction B Document Location: Transition Services Desert Mountain Charter SELPA Policy Manual: Chapter 6: Section A - "It shall be the policy of this infantifat Preselpcy of and insertions and revised for each child with a disability who requires special education and related services in accordance with 20 USC Section 1414 (d).
 It shall be the policy of this LEA that an IEP will be conducted on at least an annual basis to review a student's progress and make appropriate revisions."
-The policy is adopted by the SELPA as stated:

-○ Yes ● No

-5. Least Restrictive Environment: USC Section 1412(a)(5); EC 56205(a)(5)

-Policy/Procedure Number: Dobapten27ItBection A Document Location: Despect Manual: Chapter 22: Section A - Least Restrictive Environment (LRE): A Continuum of Services and Placement
+The policy is adopted by the SELPA as stated: 5.
+Least Restrictive Envir onment: USC Section 1412(a a)(5); EC 56205(a)(5) Policy/Procedure Number: Dobapten27itleection A Document Location: LPA Policy Manual: Chapter 22: Section A

 "It shall be the policy of this LEA that to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are not disabled.
-Special classes, separate schooling, or other removal of children with disabilities from the general educational environment, occurs only when the nature or severity of the disability of a child is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily."
-The policy is adopted by the SELPA as stated:
+Special classes, separate schooling, or other removal of children with disabilities from the general educational environment, occurs only when the nature or severity of the disability of a child is such that education in regular classes with the use of supplementary aids and